seagyn/wcct16/README.md

-# WordCamp Cape Town 2016 - Seagyn's Working Copy
+# WordCamp Cape Town 2016 - Seagyn's Working Copy Update

 ## Note: If you forked this repo before last night, please pull in the latest changes!
 Spread the word.